zenstruck/browser/README.md

 ### Custom Components

 You may have pages or page parts that have specific actions/assertions you use quite regularly in your tests.
-You can wrap these up into a "Component".
+You can wrap these up into a *Component*.
 Let's create a `CommentComponent` as an example to demonstrate this feature:

 ```php